 Variable Value WORD<0-256> Specifies one of the following: the name of the host DNS server as a string of 0- 256 characters. the IP address of the host DNS server in a.b.c.d format.
-The IPv6 address of the host DNS server in hexadecimal format (string length 0-46).

-DNS configuration using EDM
+Chapter 17: DNS configuration using EDM